 What’s the best color for call-to-action buttons?

-Of all the elements on your website, your call-to-action (CTA) buttons are probably the most important.
-They’re the elements you want your customers to take notice of and click.
+Your call-to-action (CTA) buttons are probably the most important of all the elements on your website.
+They’re the elements you want your customers to notice and click.

-As such, there have been lots of studies and tests to try to figure out what the best color for call-to-actions is.
+As such, there have been lots of studies and tests to figure out the best color for call-to-actions.
 Here’s what the statistics show:

 - In a split test by Hubspot on Performable’s website, red buttons outperformed green buttons substantially and generated 21% more clicks.

 - Other tests have shown similar results.
 For example, Dmix found that switching to a red button boosted their conversion rates by 34%.

 - While most studies focus on red and green buttons (as these are the most popular), some have compared other colors.
 One such study compared blue vs orange buttons and found that blue outperformed orange by 9%.

 The easy takeaway from this is that red is best—but that would be an oversimplification.

 The truth is that there is no best color for a call-to-action button.
 It varies from case to case, and there’s no one-size-fits-all approach.

 The most important factor seems to be that your buttons stand out from the other colors on your webpage.
 If the primary color of your website is green, green buttons probably won’t catch the user’s attention as much as red.
 But if the primary color of your website is red, green buttons might work well.